 It is not really our place to judge.
-No hotel, anywhere in the world, is perfect for everyone.
-We can only recount our impressions and detail the hotel’s facilities, then let our reader decide.
-However, before we do, allow us to extend one considered thought: the Coco Reef Resort is very much more than the sum of its parts.
+No hotel, anywhere in the world, is right for everyone.
+We can only describe our impressions and detail the hotel’s facilities.
+You, our reader, must decide whether it sounds like your sort of hotel.
+All I can say is that the Coco Reef Resort is very much more than the sum of its parts.
 You will either ‘get it’ or you won’t.
-We do!
+I confess that we do!

-The Coco Reef Resort is a 4*+ luxury resort boasting Tobago’s only private beach.
+The Coco Reef Resort boasts Tobago’s only private beach.
 The general ethos of the resort is restrained good taste.
-The hotel’s stylish up-market ambience attracts a wide range of clientele from young newlyweds to mature couples.
-It is perhaps not an ideal choice for families with young children, or for those wanting serious nightlife, but a repeat rate of over 47% proves satisfaction in the most eloquent and powerful way possible.
+The hotel’s stylish up-market ambience attracts a wide range of clientele from young newlyweds to mature couples, with a substantial emphasis on the latter.
+It is perhaps not an ideal choice for families with young children, and certainly not for those wanting serious activity or nightlife.
+However, a repeat rate of over 47% proves satisfaction in the most eloquent and powerful way possible.

 The truly wonderful members of staff are, without doubt, the Coco Reef’s outstanding attraction.
 They create that indefinable je ne sais quoi that lifts the resort from being simply good, to being truly memorable.
 Never have we found such a combination of service, courtesy, efficiency, friendliness and hospitality.
 They are magic!

-The Coco Reef is located on Crown Point – the flat southern coral-bed tip of Tobago - just a five-minute walk from the airport.
-Despite that, aircraft noise is never an issue.
+The Coco Reef is located less than a 2-minute drive from the airport, in Crown Point – the flat coral-bed at the southern end of Tobago.
+Despite the proximity to the airport, aircraft noise is never an issue.
 The hotel grounds are an oasis within a desert.
-Once you have passed through the protected entrance gate you are in a different world; a fantasy world where you will be largely unaware of life outside the resort.
+Once you have passed through the security barrier at the grand walled entrance, you are in a different world; a fantasy world where you will be largely unaware of life outside the resort.

-Let us be brutally honest: Crown Point is not exactly a Tobago beauty spot.
-Other than beautiful Pigeon Point, the area largely consists of nothing but an unattractive sprawl of low-end guesthouses, fast food outlets and small shops.
-However, it is a small island (26x8 miles) and within a 10-minute drive you will begin to enjoy the spectacular beauty of Tobago’s beautiful coastline and lush green hilly interior.
+Let us be brutally honest here.
+This part of Tobago is not exactly a beauty spot.
+Other than Pigeon Point, with its beautiful white coral-sand beach, the area largely consists of nothing but an unattractive sprawl of low-end guesthouses, fast food outlets, small shops and local housing.
+However, it is a small island (just 26x8 miles) and within just a few minutes’ drive, you will be away from the urban sprawl and able to appreciate Tobago’s beautiful coastline and lush green hilly interior.

-Every aspect of the architecture and décor are stylish, tasteful and easy on the eye.
+Every aspect of the architecture and décor are stylish, tasteful and totally in keeping with the hotel’s Caribbean location.
+There is no hint of ‘international chain hotel’.
+Even without being told, you would know that this hotel was designed and furnished by an individual, rather than accountants in head office.
 We endorse the hotel’s own description of ‘understated elegance’.
-I previously expressed reservation about the Cuban art that dominates the hotel.
-We are now starting to appreciate that it somehow affords the hotel its own unique identity and is actually quite appropriate.
+In previous reviews, I expressed reservation about the Cuban art that dominates the hotel.
+Perhaps I’ve just got used to it, but admit that I actually quite like some of it.
+It does seem appropriate and undoubtedly affords the hotel its own unique identity.